decaporg/decap-cms/website/content/docs/beta-features.md

 More details and setup instructions can be found on [the Open Authoring docs page](/docs/open-authoring).

-## Relative Image Paths

-Image paths have always been absolute from a single media library directory defined in the config.
-As of Netlify CMS 2.9.8-beta.2, relative paths can be used - this especially useful for SSG's like Gatsby, which generally expect relative paths.

-### Using relative paths

-To use relative image paths, set `media_folder_relative: true` in the root of your CMS config.
-That's it!

 ## Folder Collections Path

 By default the CMS stores folder collection content under the folder specified in the collection setting.